-NATURE OF MALPRACTICES/ IMPROPER CONDUCT PUNISHMENT PUNISHMENT

-1. (a) possesses or keeps access in Expulsion from the examination hall and

-examination hall, any paper, note cancellation of the performance in that

-book, programmable calculators, cell subject Only.

-phones, pager, palm computers or any

-other form of material concerned with or

-related to the subject of the examination

-(theory/ practical) in which he/she is

-appearing but has not made use of

-(material shall include any marks on the

-body of the candidate which can be used as

-an aid in the subject of the examination)

-Expulsion from the examination hall and

-cancellation of the performance in that

-subject only.
+1. (a) possesses or keeps access in examination hall, any paper, note book. programmable calculators, cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory/ practical) in which he/she is but has not made use of appearing (material shall include any marks on the body of the candidate which can be used as an aid in the subject of the examination) Expulsion from the examination hall and cancellation of the performance in that subject only.